SPECIAL EDUCATION

 Early Childhood

-The purpose of the Early Childhood Special Education program is to provide early intervention services to children aged 3-5 (who are not yet kindergarten-eligible) who exhibit severe developmental delays.
+The Early Childhood Special Education program aims to provide early intervention services to children aged 3-5 (who are not yet kindergarten-eligible) who exhibit severe developmental delays.
 These delays are addressed through an Individual Education Plan (IEP).

 Learn More